davidisinta/AI/README.md

 - **Unique to Wizard of Oz**: 1,730 tokens
 - **Unique to Court of Appeal**: 1,688 tokens

 For instance, the word *"synonymous"* appeared only in *Wizard of Oz*.
 Although it is a common word, it likely did not appear frequently enough in the *Court of Appeal* document to be included in its final vocabulary.

-## Conclusion

-This experiment highlights the effectiveness of Word Piece Tokenization in learning meaningful subword patterns.
-The balance between shared and unique tokens across different datasets illustrates how the model generalizes while still retaining dataset-specific vocabulary.
+This is also attributed to the model being trained on data of one particular topic therefore its ability to generalize is a little skewed and biased.